Double virtual QCD corrections to $t\bar{t}+$jet production at the LHC: Acknowledgements

 \section{Acknowledgements}

 S.B.\ and C.B.\ acknowledge funding from the Italian Ministry of Universities and Research (MUR) through FARE grant R207777C4R and through grant PRIN 2022BCXSW9.
 M.B.~acknowledges funding from the European Union’s Horizon Europe research and innovation programme under the ERC Starting Grant No.~101040760 \emph{FFHiggsTop}.
 M.C.\ acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG) under grant 396021762-TRR 257: Particle Physics Phenomenology after the Higgs Discovery.
 H.B.H.~has been supported by an appointment to the JRG Program at the APCTP through the Science and Technology Promotion Fund and Lottery Fund of the Korean Government and by the Korean Local Governments~--~Gyeongsangbuk-do Province and Pohang City.
 S.Z.~was supported by the Swiss National Science Foundation (SNSF) under the Ambizione grant No.~215960.
 The authors gratefully acknowledge the computing time provided to them at the NHR Center NHR4CES at RWTH Aachen University (project number p0020025).
+R.P. acknowledges that this research was funded in part by NCN 2024/55/D/ST2/00934.